justinmdry/310PP_JMcke/README.md

 - ### **Admin Add Book**
     Brings up a form for the admin to fill out

+## **Class Organization**
+All classes function as activities within the android studio project.
+The exception with this is Book and Booklist.
+Book is a static object that contains attributes about the books.
+Booklist is a public class used to store an arraylist of books and read and write to the internal storage.

 ## **Installation Instructions**
 ### **System Requirements:**
 - Android device with an internet connection